-Knowing which elements of risk have the greatest impact on your investing strategy is the most important thing smart investors can do.
+Knowing which elements of risk have the greatest impact on your investing strategy is an important thing for investors to do.
 Undertaking the balancing act of managing risk and reward in investing means knowing the basics, understanding the role of risk in a healthy portfolio, and better incorporating risk into your portfolio in a way that makes the prospective reward worth the cost.

 We know that every investment comes with risk—be it an investment in real property, stocks, bonds, or participation in a hedge fund.
 There is always a chance that, when you put money toward an investment, that you won’t make a return on your investment.
 Worse yet, there’s always a chance that you’ll be out as a result, too.

 This is a broad definition of what risk means in terms of investing.
 You may make no money, less money, or even lose money on an investment—irrespective of what the opportunity was when you first decided to take part in the investment.

 For example, let’s say you were to buy high-yield bonds (or junk) bonds.
 High-yield bonds offer higher interest rates than investment-grade bonds as a premium of sorts, to help incentivize people to invest in their bond.
 The risk here is that the company behind the bond will not be able to pay back its investors.
 But, on the other hand, the higher interest that high-yield bonds offer could end up giving the bondholder a higher return on their investment.
 The risk of not getting one’s money back—let alone making a profit on it—is larger; but the possibility of a high payout is also greater.